ASM in Arizona

 What will happen at ASM’s new facility in Scottsdale?

-Our Scottsdale facility will be an innovation center for the company, focused on research and development, with state-of-the-art labs and cleanrooms.
-Our facility is a key R&D center for ASM’s leading-edge ALD and Epi technologies, innovating the technologies our customers need to develop microchips.
+Our Scottsdale facility will be an innovation center for the company, focused on research and development.
+Our facility is a key R&D center for ASM’s leadingedge ALD and Epi technologies, innovating the technologies our customers need to develop microchips.
 This facility will include corporate office spaces and serve as our North American headquarters.
-Learn more.

-We’re expanding our operations in Arizona to meet the needs of our customers and the growth of the global semiconductor industry.
+Our operations in Arizona must grow to meet the needs of our customers and the growth of the global semiconductor industry.
 We’re proud to be part of the rise of the semiconductor sector here in Arizona.
 Our customers include companies from around the world and also many in the Phoenix area.
 Our technology is used for semiconductor integrated-circuit chips needed to make the electronics that nearly every consumer and business uses.
-Learn more.
+Learn more

 How will the new development contribute to the local economy?